pywbem/pywbemtools/README.md

 # Overview

 Pywbemtools is a collection of command line tools that communicate with WBEM servers.
-The tools are written in pure Python and support Python 2 and Python 3.
+The tools are written in pure Python and support Python 3.

 Pywbemtools includes the following tools: